If you’re reading this, then you’re probably at the point where you’re realizing that your…

 Work-life balance is an important factor to consider when evaluating the values of your company culture.
 The fact of the matter is we are working more not less.
 When we value work-life balance as an organization, it will keep employees from burning out and allows for higher productivity.

-An excellent example of a company who demonstrates this value in their company culture is GE.
+An excellent example of a company that demonstrates this value in their company culture is GE.
 Fastworks is a GE program that combines a set of tools and practices that help to build better products for their customers, faster.
 The GE Fastworks program is going through a culture change where they are coaching their leaders to teach their employees to do less, giving them permission to do fewer meetings and other related tasks to be able to focus more on customers.

 Quick tips on attempting to change your company culture